eamonnsullivan/backup-scripts/README.md

 These are my current scripts for backing up three laptops around the house to a desktop PC.
 It is also a small experiment in using [babashka](https://github.com/babashka/babashka), a scripting flavour of the Clojure language.

 I had never used babaskha, so this is very unlikely to be a good example for anyone else.
-It's embarrassingly light on tests, for example.
-I just put one or two in to prove that tests are possible, but that's it.
 For much better information and examples, see babashka's [online book](https://book.babashka.org/#introduction).

 ## Main goals and outcomes